ReconnectedCC/docs/rules.md

 **4.16** Public chat bots/services of any kind that are not explicitly opt-in are not allowed.

+**4.17** Do not use No Chat Reports' chat encryption feature in public chat.
+Using it in private messages is allowed however, as long as the receiving party is able to decode it.

 ## ***§5*** Evasion
 **5.1** Attempting to evade a previous punishment is not allowed